AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 #### Create custom fields within [!DNL Salesforce] {#prerequisites-custom-field}

-When activating segments, Platform uses the value you specify in the **[!UICONTROL Mapping ID]** field for each activated segment, in the **[Segment schedule](#schedule-segment-export-example)** step, to update segment status within [!DNL Salesforce].
-Refer to the Adobe Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.
+When activating segments to the [!DNL Salesforce CRM] destination, you must input a value in the **[!UICONTROL Mapping ID]** field for each activated segment, in the **[Segment schedule](#schedule-segment-export-example)** step.

+[!DNL Salesforce CRM] requires this value to correctly read and interpret segments coming in from Experience Platform and to update their segment status within [!DNL Salesforce].
+Refer to the Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.

 For each segment to be activated within Platform you will need a custom field of the type `Text Area (Long)` within [!DNL Salesforce].
 You can define the field character length of any size between 256 - 131,072 characters according to your business requirement.
 See the [!DNL Salesforce] [Custom Field Types](https://help.salesforce.com/s/articleView?id=sf.custom_field_types.htm&type=5) documentation page for additional information on custom field types.
 Also refer the [!DNL Salesforce] documentation to [create custom fields](https://help.salesforce.com/s/articleView?id=mc_cab_create_an_attribute.htm&type=5&language=en_US) if you need assistance on field creation.